 Pools are awesome.
-But if you’re new to pool ownership, there are a few things you should learn about chemicals if you want your pool to stay awesome.
+But if you’re new to pool ownership, there are a few things you should learn about pool chemicals if you want your pool to stay awesome.
 With the right care and maintenance, your water can remain beautifully crystal clear.
 Plus, you can avoid unnecessary (and costly) damage to your pool and equipment.
-Fortunately, you don’t need an advanced chemistry degree to keep your pool water in balance and swim ready.
+Fortunately, you don’t need an advanced chemistry degree to keep your pool water in balance and swim-ready.
 To help get you start, here’s a quick overview of the basic types of pool chemicals and what they do.

 Sanitizers: Bacteria Blasters

 Sanitizers do exactly what you would expect: they sanitize your water by killing bacteria and other microorganisms in your pool.
 This is absolutely fundamental, as an inadequately sanitized pool can harbor dangerous bacteria that can cause some pretty serious health problems.
 To avoid this, the level of sanitizer must be tested regularly and maintained at all times in order to keep your pool free of bacteria and safe to swim in.
 Chlorine is by far the most common sanitizer and you can add it to your water in a variety of forms including liquid, tablets, pucks, or granules.
 So far so good, right?